Posted: January 10, 2019

 Original photo: nathlemp

-Traders line the platform, promising the ‘Arabian nights’ experience for just 350 Indian rupees per day ($5).
-They sell camel treks and ‘dune-bashing’ jeep tours of the Sam sand dunes that lie over 25 miles from the city.
+Traders line the platform, promising the “Arabian Nights” experience for just 350 Indian rupees (3,39 GBP) per day.
+They sell camel treks and “dune-bashing” jeep tours of the Sam Sand Dunes that lie over 40 kilometres miles from the city.
 Some even throw in a gala dinner to make the camel safari package more luxurious.

 Cows with flapping necks and twisted horns sit in front of minibuses, leisurely sucking their tails as patient drivers wait for them to move.